 The gravel road first goes east and climbs up to the border at the San Francisco pass at 4,726m.
 Just before then we had our final view of Ojos del Salado.
 At the pass the Chilean gravel road changes to an Argentinian paved road and the average speed increased from around 40mph to 70mph.

-The border post is another 10 to 12 miles beyond, a barrier across the road preventing progress until the necessary formalities are complete.
+The border post is another 10 to 12 miles beyond.
+A barrier across the road prevented progress until the necessary formalities are complete.
 This involved some form filling and a lengthy check of the paperwork relating to the vehicle.
 Overall things took around 45 minutes before a chain to the side of the gate was unhitched and we drove around the barrier.

 It was another 100 miles to our stop for the night.
 We continued to descend.
 The high, dry and cool Atacama desert was replaced by the lower, equally dry but hotter Catamarca desert.
 I must say that the landscape was fascinating – all folds and differing colours – before debouching on to the flat valley floor on the approach to Fiambala.